 Two exisitng roadways are also going to be part of I-73: US 220 from south of Madison to Virginia and also on the US 74 freeway bypass of Rockingham and Hamlet between the SR 1109 exit and NC 38 (this segment is already signed as FUTURE I-74).

-Note that I-73's southern part uses US 220 mileage for exit numbers at thiis writing.
 I-73 will definitely be completed through North Carolina and South Carolina.
-The Virginia segment up to Roanoke appears to be on track to eventually come to pass.
+The Virginia segment up to Roanoke was on a very slow path to construction but funding issues have put it on indefinite hold.
 Routing north of there to Bluefield WV, Ohio, and Michigan as originally defined in the 1991 ISTEA is highly doubtful at this time.

 Top | NCRoads.com Home